bertolinocastro/logbuch/README.md

 Report any issues you may find at the [repository Issues page](https://github.com/bertolinocastro/logbuch/issues).

 If you wish any new feature to be added in Logbuch, please, do not hesitate to let me know it!
-Use the Issues page and label it with the `enhancement` label.
+Use the Issues page and tell me what you want. :-)

 All criticisms and suggestions are very welcome!